OracularIS/mocaclient/docs/getting-started/getting-started-current.md

   ![](../.attachments/run020.png)

-- Finally verify the usage of moca.jar by navigating **Help --> About Smart MOCA and SQL Client**.
+- Finally, verify the usage of moca.jar by navigating **Help --> About Smart MOCA and SQL Client**.

   ![](../.attachments/run019.png)